Uniqueness of stationary compatible probability measures for chains of infinite order with forbidden transitions: Applications on some example processes

 On the other hand, a simple calculation gives for any $x\neq \underline{0}$

 Hence we may have $\sqrt{g}\in\mathcal W^2$ although $g$ is not continuous.

-Regarding Theorem \ref{theo1}, \begin{itemize} \item If $q_\infty=0$ \\ Assumption \ref{ass1} is not satisfied for any $K\geq 1$ and it follows that Theorem \ref{theo1} does not apply.
+Regarding Theorem \ref{theo1}, \begin{itemize} \item If $q_\infty=0$ \\ Assumption \eqref{ass1} is not satisfied for any $K\geq 1$ and it follows that Theorem \ref{theo1} does not apply.
 As we saw in cases (1a) and (1b) above, either there were many stationary measures or only $\delta_{\{0\}^\mathbb Z}$.
-Despite uniqueness, case (1b) is kind of ``pathological'' since the invariant measure is fully concentrated on the unique absorbing point $\underline{0}$ (observe that assumption \eqref{ass3} is not verified for $x=\underline{0}$). \item If $q_\infty>0$\\ Assumption \ref{ass1} is satisfied with $K=1$ and $\mathcal P=A$.
+Despite uniqueness, case (1b) is kind of ``pathological'' since the invariant measure is fully concentrated on the unique absorbing point $\underline{0}$ (observe that assumption \eqref{ass3} is not verified for $x=\underline{0}$). \item If $q_\infty>0$\\ Assumption \eqref{ass1} is satisfied with $K=1$ and $\mathcal P=A$.
 Now, if $\prod_l(1-q_l)=0$ we have $\sqrt{g}\in\mathcal W^2$ as discussed above, we conclude that Theorem \ref{theo1} applies, and therefore that there exists at most one stationary measure.
-Indeed, we are in case (2) above, and either there are no stationary measure with (2a), or there is exactly one stationary measure with (2b).
-If otherwise $\prod_l(1-q_l)>0$, Theorem \ref{theo1} does not apply and indeed in that case we are in case (2b) and no stationary measure exists. \end{itemize} For our last example also, the corollaries do not apply as the alphabet is infinite and we need to invoke Theorem \ref{theo1}.
+Indeed, we are in case (2) above, and either there is no stationary measure, as in (2a), or there is exactly one stationary measure, as in (2b).
+If otherwise $\prod_l(1-q_l)>0$, Theorem \ref{theo1} does not apply and indeed in that case we are in case (2b) and no stationary measure exists. \end{itemize}

+In this example the nontrivial assumption is~\eqref{ass1}: when $q_\infty=0$ it fails and Theorem~\ref{theo1} does not apply, correctly reflecting the possibility of phase transition or pathological uniqueness; when $q_\infty>0$, assumption~\eqref{ass1} holds and the theorem applies whenever $\prod_l(1-q_l)=0$.
+For our last example also, the corollaries do not apply as the alphabet is infinite and we need to invoke Theorem \ref{theo1}.